puria1234/quizify/README.md

 ## Contribution

 Contributions are welcome!
 Open an issue, fork the repo, or submit a pull request to improve Quizify.
-(Note: When forking, you will need to add your own environmental variable with the Gemini API Key)
+(Note: When forking, you will need to add your own environmental variable with the Gemini API Key & Admin Email)

 ## License